 Genital Human Papillomavirus, or genital HPV, is a sexually transmitted disease spread through vaginal, oral or anal sex.
 It is extremely common and in many cases will go away on its own without displaying symptoms.

-79 million Americans, most in their late teens and early 20’s, are infected with HPV.
+42% of US population aged 18-59 had genital herpes , most in their late teens and early 20's, are infected with HPV.
 There are over 100 varieties of HPV, some strains cause warts while others may lead to an increased risk of certain cancers.
 The HPV vaccine can help prevent more serious and high risk strains of HPV.

 HPV symptoms in women may appear as small bumps or warts, individually or in groups over the infected genital area.
 They can grow on the vulva, the walls of the vagina, or in and around the anal canal.
 They can be small or large, elevated or flat, and may be shaped like cauliflower.